Beyond the Mic Drop: How Our Stories Shift Culture, Power, and Policy

 • Build resilience and imagination in an era of climate crisis and disinformation.

 Melissa Jun Rowley is a writer, activist, and entrepreneur whose work has taken her across more than 75 countries.
-She began her career as a producer for CNN and the Associated Press, and later wrote about technology for BBC News.
-Over the years, she has built ventures at the intersection of storytelling, innovation, and justice — from co-founding The Toolbox with musician and activist Peter Gabriel, to launching Warrior Love Productions, a communications studio creating campaigns for climate action and gender equity.
+She began her career as a producer for CNN and the Associated Press, and later wrote about business and technology for BBC News and provided expert commentary on U.S. tech news for the TV network and radio station.
+Over the years, she has built ventures at the intersection of storytelling, innovation, and justice — from co-founding The Toolbox with musician and activist Peter Gabriel, to launching Warrior Love Productions, an impact studio creating campaigns for climate action and gender equity.

 A seasoned traveler, Melissa has lived and worked across the UK, Europe, the Caribbean, and the Middle East and North Africa, reporting on women entrepreneurs, conflict zones, startup ecosystems, and the movements transforming society.
 She is the founder of the Climate Mic Drop Summit, which brings together artists, activists, and policymakers to reimagine climate storytelling, and she currently leads communications for REVERB, the nonprofit greening the music industry alongside artists like Billie Eilish, Harry Styles, and Dave Matthews Band.
 In addition, she writes a regular Rolling Stone column on the convergence of climate justice, culture, and storytelling.